Gimli-FEC/Jasper-service/README.md

 ## YouTube Data Api

-The seeding script of this repo requires a YouTube Data Api to work.
+The seeding script of this repo requires a YouTube Data Api key to work.
 Visit this link to sign up for one: https://developers.google.com/youtube/v3/getting-started

 ### Installing